Random walk on random planar maps: spectral dimension, resistance, and displacement: Preliminaries

 \emph{Schramm-Loewner evolution} (SLE$_\kappa$) for $\kappa > 0$ is a family of random fractal curves in the plane first introduced by Schramm~\cite{schramm0}.
 In this paper, we will be interested in a variant of SLE$_\kappa$ for $\kappa > 4$ called \emph{whole-plane space-filling SLE$_\kappa$ from $\infty$ to $\infty$} which is introduced in~\cite[Sections~1.2.3 and~4.3]{ig4} (see also~\cite[Section 1.4.1]{wedges} for the whole-plane case).
 This is a continuous, space-filling, non-crossing curve in $\BB C$ which a.s.\ hits Lebesgue-a.e.\ point of $\BB C$ exactly once.

 For $\kappa \geq 8$, ordinary SLE$_\kappa$ is space-filling and whole-plane space-filling SLE$_\kappa$ from $\infty$ to $\infty$ is a two-sided variant of chordal SLE$_\kappa$.
 In the case when $\kappa \in (4,8)$, ordinary SLE$_\kappa$ is not space-filling, and instead hits itself to form ``bubbles" which it disconnected from its target point.
 In this case, space-filling SLE$_\kappa$ is obtained from ordinary SLE$_\kappa$ by iteratively filling in these bubbles with SLE$_\kappa$-type curves (so in particular it is not a Loewner evolution).
+See~\cite[Section 3.6.3]{ghs-mating-survey} for a precise description of this construction.

+Space-filling SLE is a.s.\ a continuous curve when parametrized so that it traverses one unit of Lebesgue measure in one unit of time.
+The same is true with the LQG measure corresponding to, e.g., a $\gamma$-quantum cone used in place of the Lebesgue measure.
+Under either of these parametrizations, for almost every time $t$, the curve $\eta((-\infty,t])$ has well-defined left and right boundaries, which roughly speaking correspond to the sets of points on $\bdy\eta((-\infty,t])$ which lie to the left and right of the tip $\eta(t)$, respectively.
+The left and right boundaries of $\eta((-\infty,t])$ are each SLE$_{16/\kappa}$ type curves which can be realized as two flow lines of a whole-plane Gaussian free field, in the sense of~\cite{ig4}; see~\cite[Section 1.4.1]{wedges}.
 We will not need any further details concerning SLE$_\kappa$ and its variants in this paper.

 Mated-CRT maps are related to SLE-decorated LQG via the peanosphere (or mating-of-trees) construction of~\cite[Theorem~1.9]{wedges}, which we now describe.
 See also the right side of Figure~\ref{fig-bijections}.
 Suppose $h$ is the circle-average embedding of a $\gamma$-quantum cone, as in Section~\ref{sec-lqg-prelim}.
 Also let $\kappa = 16/\gamma^2 > 4$ and let $\eta$ be a whole-plane space-filling SLE$_\kappa$ from $\infty$ to $\infty$ sampled independently from $h$ and then parameterized in such a way that $\eta(0) = 0$ and the $\gamma$-LQG mass satisfies $\mu_h(\eta([t_1,t_2])) = t_2 - t_1$ whenever $t_1 , t_2 \in \BB R$ with $t_1 < t_2$.